 Greek lawn displays became pretty common around campus during game days, and many featured Donald Duck like images, beginning as early as 1941.

-According to some sources, by the 1920s a fraternity had started a tradition of catching a duck from the nearby Millrace and bringing it to games.
-By 1946 the live duck mascot had been embraced, given the name of Puddles, and even began appearing in the yearbooks.
+According to some sources, by the 1920s a fraternity had started a tradition of catching a duck from the nearby millrace and bringing it to games.
+By 1946 the live duck mascot had been embraced, given the name of Puddles, and even began appearing in the yearbook.

 During this time both “Webfoots” and “Ducks” were being used to describe the student body.
-However, there is much debate when “Ducks” took over formally, all the way up to 1995.
-Also in 1947 Leo Harris arrived as the new Athletic Director at the UO.
-Harris, in one way or another, struck an informal, handshake agreement with the one and only Walt Disney to use Donald Duck’s image as the official mascot for the UO, free of charge, as long as he was used in a respectable manner.
+However, there is much debate when “Ducks” took over formally, all the way up to 1995 in fact.
+The year 1947 also marked the arrival of Leo Harris as the new Athletic Director at the UO.
+Harris, shortly after his arrival, in one way or another, struck an informal, handshake agreement with the one and only Walt Disney to use Donald Duck’s image as the official mascot for the UO, free of charge, as long as he was used in a respectable manner.
 The Walt Disney Studio produced multiple versions of Donald for the UO.
 The most iconic of which is Donald, in full University of Oregon gear, emerging from a giant yellow and green letter O.

 What is unclear is just how Harris knew Walt.
 Harris hailed from Santa Cruz, went to Stanford where he played basketball, and was apparently well known in California education circles.
 So perhaps their paths crossed then?